alexmy21/lisa/README.md

 """
 ```

-Source code for proving that HllSet satisfies all of these requirements you can find in notebook.jl.
+Source code for proving that HllSet satisfies all of these requirements you can find in **lisa.ipynb**.

 ## HllSet special cases

 We believe that HLL can be used for approximation of almost any type of data.
 Here we are providing couple special cases.

-In **notebook.jl** you can find a demonstration of using HLL to approximate image files.
+In **lisa.ipynb** you can find a demonstration of using HLL to approximate image files.
 This code is just a demo and the purpose of it is to prove that we can approximate image into HLL.

 In addition this code also demonstrates that we can combine images and texts in a single HLL (test_image.py).
 To run this code you need to use your own images (batteries are not included).